jhalayashraj/payment_system/README.md

 - Added basic design for merchant and admin

-- Added rake task for importing merchants and admins using Postgres COPY
+- Added rake task for importing merchants and admins

+- Fasted bulk import using PG Copy (Next step would be integrating sidekiq for background jobs

 ## Tech stack:
 * Rails 6.1.1